BrandonVA/socket-chat-app/README.md

 # socket-chat-app

-Simple chatting app using socket.io
+Simple chatting app this was built from following the [chat](https://socket.io/get-started/chat) tutorial on socket.io.